arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ### Mental Health and Real-Time Monitoring (Okaya Integration)

 Okaya, a company specializing in wellness and emotional health through computer vision, has been heavily investing in multimodal sentiment analysis for years.
 We spoke directly with their CEO, who shared their ongoing efforts to use sentiment analysis for real-world applications, such as **pre-flight wellness checks for airplane pilots**.
 Their system analyzes video and audio data in real-time to assess stress, fatigue, and overall emotional well-being, ensuring pilots are mentally fit before boarding flights.
+This helps improve our flight safety!

-Key features of Okaya’s system:
+Key features of Okaya’s system are below:

-- **Wellness Monitoring**: Employs advanced computer vision to detect subtle changes in facial expressions, posture, and vocal tone.
+1. **Wellness Monitoring**: Employs advanced computer vision to detect subtle changes in facial expressions, posture, and vocal tone.
-- **Data-Driven Diagnostics**: Combines machine learning models like GAAM with proprietary algorithms to deliver accurate emotional insights.
+2. **Data-Driven Diagnostics**: Combines machine learning models like GAAM with proprietary algorithms to deliver accurate emotional insights.
-- **Real-World Integration**: Their platform is already deployed in the aviation industry, focusing on critical safety applications.
+3. **Real-World Integration**: Their platform is already deployed in the aviation industry, focusing on critical safety applications.

 Okaya’s leadership in this space highlights the importance of sentiment analysis in improving emotional health and ensuring public safety.
 Learn more about their work at [Okaya’s official website](https://www.okaya.me).